AlekseyTsar3vi4/VPN-Tor-VPN/README.md

-# VPN → Tor Exit → VPN Chain: Multi-Hop Anonymity System
+# VPN → Tor → VPN Chain: Multi-Hop Anonymity System

 This project was developed as part of a **Final Year Project (FYP)** in Cybersecurity, aiming to implement and test a resilient multi-hop traffic obfuscation model combining VPN and Tor in a layered privacy chain.